taysta/TaystJK/cvars/hud.md

 - `cg_hudFiles 4` new Quake Champions style hud
 - `cg_drawTimer 7` new csgo style match timer
+- `cg_drawTimerCountdown` makes the timer count down instead if the server has a timelimit set
 - `cg_drawTeamOverlay 3` new style team overlay, set to 4 to ignore local client
 - `cg_scoreboardTime 1` Display the local time on the scoreboard
 - `cg_weaponCycleAmmo` Show ammo for weapons on the selection cycle